-163 students entered the Feinberg School of Medicine as the Class of 2023 on July 31, 2019: 83 female and 76 male.
+159 students entered the Feinberg School of Medicine as the Class of 2023 on July 31, 2019: 83 female and 76 male.
 Thirty-five students (22 percent) are from Underrepresented Minority Groups.
-Members of the Class of 2023 were selected from a pool of 7,608 applicants.
+Members of the Class of 2023 were selected from a pool of 6,878 applicants.

-Members of the class have a collective total of 77 undergraduate majors ranging from electrical engineering, chemistry, mathematics, and biology, to history, anthropology and psychology.
+Members of the class have a collective total of 51 undergraduate majors ranging from biomedical engineering, chemistry, mathematics and biology, to anthropology and psychology.

-In addition to English, incoming students speak 29 different languages.
-The most commonly spoken languages are Spanish, French and Chinese.
+In addition to English, incoming students speak 25 different languages.
+The most commonly spoken languages are Spanish, Chinese, and French.

 |GPA and MCAT Median Scores|

-There are 19 (12 percent) nontraditional students, individuals who have taken off two or more years between their undergraduate studies and medical school, in the class.
-Together with the traditional students, the M1 class ranges in age from 21 to 35 years old, claims 61 institutions as their undergraduate alma maters, and hails from 32 states and 6 foreign countries: Canada, China, Cuba, India, The Republic of Korea and Turkey.
+There are 30 (19 percent) nontraditional students, individuals who have taken off two or more years between their undergraduate studies and medical school, in the class.
+Together with the traditional students, the M1 class ranges in age from 21 to 33 years old, claims 62 institutions as their undergraduate alma maters, and hails from 30 states and 6 foreign countries: Canada, China, Cuba, India, The Republic of Korea and Turkey.

 One hundred thirty-nine (87 percent) students of the class received academic honors during undergraduate school.
-Forty-seven (30 percent) members of the class achieved Phi Beta Kappa honors; 95 students graduated with Latin or honor society recognition; and 76 students received a scholarship during undergraduate school.
-Seventeen were National Merit Scholars and six were Presidential Scholars.
+Forty-seven (30 percent) members of the class achieved Phi Beta Kappa honors; ninety-seven (61 percent) graduated with Latin or honor society recognition.
+Eighty-two (52 percent) students received a scholarship during undergraduate school, twelve (8 percent) were National Merit Scholars and ten (6 percent) were Presidential Scholars.

 To find a breakdown of our entire student makeup, please see the Student Body Profile page.